IntelliTect/Coalesce/README.md

 Helping you quickly build amazing sites

 ## Note
-We are in the process of converting to VS 2017.
-We are finding many broken parts with the new MSBuild integration.
+We have completed our Visual Studio 2017 migration and are using this in production ourselves.

+You can find a sample app with documentation here: http://coalesce.intellitect.com/